 The Mayi Kuwayu Study is currently the largest national study of Aboriginal and Torres Strait Islander culture, health and wellbeing.
-Its development came from Aboriginal and Torres Strait Islander peoples and communities’ need to have a better understanding of the link between culture, health and wellbeing.
-Aboriginal and Torres Strait Islander cultural practice and expression, together with physical, emotional and community connections are recognised as vital to health and wellbeing.
+Its development came from Aboriginal and Torres Strait Islander Peoples and communities’ need to have a better knowledge and understanding of the link between culture, health and wellbeing.
+Aboriginal and Torres Strait Islander cultural practice and expression, together with physical, emotional and community connections are recognised as a vital element to health and wellbeing.

-Since Mayi Kuwayu started, over 10,000 Aboriginal and Torres Strait Islander peoples have responded by sharing their stories that recognise identity, spirituality, and connection to Country, community, and language as fundamental elements of culture.
+Since Mayi Kuwayu started, over 13,000 Aboriginal and Torres Strait Islander Peoples have responded by sharing their stories that recognise identity, spirituality, and connection to Country, community, and language as fundamental elements of culture.

-Aboriginal and Torres Strait Islander peoples, 16 years and above, complete a survey every three years about their culture and health over time so that we understand any changes that have occurred.
+Aboriginal and Torres Strait Islander Peoples, 16 years and above, complete a survey every three years about their culture, wellbeing and health over time so that we can recognise the changes that have occurred in this interval.

-The Mayi Kuwayu Study team is majority Aboriginal and Torres Strait Islander people.
-The Study was created by and for Aboriginal and Torres Strait Islander peoples.
-In addition, we have strong Aboriginal and Torres Strait Islander governance and guidance.
+The Mayi Kuwayu Study team is majority Aboriginal and Torres Strait Islander People.
+The Study was created by and for Aboriginal and Torres Strait Islander Peoples.
+In addition, we have strong Aboriginal and Torres Strait Islander governance and guidance in place.
 The Mayi Kuwayu Study adheres to the Indigenous Data Sovereignty Principles, meaning that you own all your survey data.

 Our Cultures Count.